bradford-hamilton/Ruby-On-Quails/guides/source/caching_with_rails.md

 ### Page Caching

-Page caching is a Rails mechanism which allows the request for a generated page to be fulfilled by the webserver (i.e. Apache or NGINX) without having to go through the entire Rails stack.
+Page caching is a Quails mechanism which allows the request for a generated page to be fulfilled by the webserver (i.e. Apache or NGINX) without having to go through the entire Quails stack.
 While this is super fast it can't be applied to every situation (such as pages that need authentication).
 Also, because the webserver is serving a file directly from the filesystem you will need to implement cache expiration.

-INFO: Page Caching has been removed from Rails 4.
-See the [actionpack-page_caching gem](https://github.com/rails/actionpack-page_caching).
+INFO: Page Caching has been removed from Quails 4.
+See the [actionpack-page_caching gem](https://github.com/quails/actionpack-page_caching).

 ### Action Caching

 Page Caching cannot be used for actions that have before filters - for example, pages that require authentication.
 This is where Action Caching comes in.
-Action Caching works like Page Caching except the incoming web request hits the Rails stack so that before filters can be run on it before the cache is served.
+Action Caching works like Page Caching except the incoming web request hits the Quails stack so that before filters can be run on it before the cache is served.
 This allows authentication and other restrictions to be run while still serving the result of the output from a cached copy.

-INFO: Action Caching has been removed from Rails 4.
-See the [actionpack-action_caching gem](https://github.com/rails/actionpack-action_caching).
+INFO: Action Caching has been removed from Quails 4.
+See the [actionpack-action_caching gem](https://github.com/quails/actionpack-action_caching).
 See [DHH's key-based cache expiration overview](http://signalvnoise.com/posts/3113-how-key-based-cache-expiration-works) for the newly-preferred method.

 ### Fragment Caching